hknd23/idcempy/docs/idcempy_tutorial.rst

    Ordered: gender_dum    0.602136  0.053084  11.343020  0.000000e+00   0.498091   0.706182
    rho                   -0.415770  0.074105  -5.610526  2.017123e-08  -0.561017  -0.270524

-To print the estimates of the log-likelihood, AIC, and Variance-Covariance matrix, you should type:
+To print the estimates of the log-likelihood, AIC, and Variance-Covariance matrix:

 .. testcode::